 Humphrey Davies, on winning the 2010 Saif Ghobash Banipal Prize.

-Humphrey Davies has twice been the winner of the Saif Ghobash Banipal Prize for Arabic Literary Translation (in 2006 and 2010 – the first and fifth years of the prize) and twice been runner-up (in 2010 and 2012).
+Humphrey Davies has been the winner of the Saif Ghobash Banipal Prize for Arabic Literary Translation three times – in 2006 and 2010 (the first and fifth years of the prize) and posthumously as a joint winner in 2022.
+He has twice been runner-up (in 2010 and 2012).

 He has an Arabic degree from Cambridge University and a PhD from the University of California, Berkeley.
 He also studied at the American University in Cairo's Center for Arabic Studies Abroad.
 He started translating in 1997, with his first translation, a short story Rat by Sayed Ragab, being published in Banipal 14 in 2002.
 During this period he was approached by the American University in Cairo Press and asked to translate an early Naguib Mahfouz novel (Thebes at War, 2003).
 He has also translated for AUC Press Alaa Al-Aswany’s The Yacoubian Building (2004) and Friendly Fire (2009), Ahmed Alaidy's Being Abbas el Abd (2006), Gamal al-Ghitani’s Pyramid Texts and Hamdy el-Gazzar’s Black Magic (both 2007), Mohamed Mustagab’s Tales of Dayrut (2008), and Khaled al-Berry’s Life Is More Beautiful Than Paradise (2009).